awslabs/ec2-spot-workshops/content/rendering-with-batch/cloud_9.md

 sudo yum -y install jq
 ```

 You are now ready to start creating the Docker image.
+As of this point you will work in **Cloud9**.